mattWillis/resistance-toolkit/steps/step3/README.md

 Explore the websites and social media pages for organizations that support your cause.
 They are on the front lines so they will likely know what you should do!
 Look for clear actions that you can take.

 ## Contact Your Representatives
 Make your voice heard!
-Write to your representatives at the local, state, and national level.
+Write to or call your representatives at the local, state, and national level.
 Urge them to take up your cause, or call them out on stances you disagree with.
+Every email, letter, or message is counted and is an **important** indicator that

 - [ResistBot](https://resist.bot)